DarrenJAN/school-notes/3b/cs-486-notes.md

 - intro
   - recall that before, solution was typically a path to the goal
-  - but, for many problems, the path is unimportant
+  - but, for many problems, the path is
+  - Instead you just consider a single state (node) at a time
 - informal characterization
   - constraints must still be satisfied
   - cost function helps us find a good solution